Z-File-Truck/Z-File-Truck-Node-CLI/readme.md

 4. **Test the Changes:** Ensure that your changes are working as expected.

-5. **Submit a Pull Request:** Open a pull request from your branch to the main Z-file-truck-cmd repository.
+5. **Submit a Pull Request:** Open a pull request from your branch to the main Z-File-Truck-Node-CLI repository.